 If you're looking for the tournament stream version, you can grab it here.
 It includes instructions in the readme.
 Its very stripped down compared to the normal ZHelper 4.

-v5 Preview builds are now available at the bottom of this page!
+v5 Beta builds are now available at the bottom of this page!
 Check them out if you want to test the newest features.

 It is highly reccommended that you check out the manual/help page, even if you've used ZHelper before, as many things have been changed over time.

 Here are the manuals for v4 and the v5 Preview builds.
 They should explain everything you need to know.